sbernasek/flyqma/docs/source/usage.rst

    >>> gui.connect()

-Regions of a layer are selected by drawing a selection boundary that encloses them.
+Regions of interest are selected by drawing a selection boundary that encloses them.
 A selection boundary is defined by a series of sequentially-added points.
 Click on a layer image to add a point to that layer's selection boundary.
 Points may be added to any of a layer's fluorescence channels, and will automatically appear withing all other fluorescence channels for that layer.
 The most recently added point appears as a large red dot, while all other points appear as small yellow dots.
 Once three or more dots are present in an image layer, the current selection boundary is displayed with a yellow line.
 Once completed, a given layer might look like:

 .. figure:: graphics/example_path.jpg